First Bank and Trust

 First Bank and Trust has branches located in Louisiana in New Orleans, Metairie, Algiers, Kenner, Harahan, Covington, Harvey, Baton Rouge, Amite, Greensburg, Hammond, and Lafayette.
 Additionally, First Bank and Trust serves Mississippi with branches in Biloxi and Gulftport.
 Home mortgage offices (FBT Mortgage, LLC), covering southeast Louisiana, are also located in branch offices.

 First Bank and Trust's parent company, First Trust Corporation, also holds affiliated subsidiaries FBT Investments, FBT Advisors and First Insurance Agency.

-First Bank and Trust is state chartered and Federal Deposit Insurance Corporation-insured with approximately $1 billion in assets as of March 30, 2020.
+First Bank and Trust was a state chartered and Federal Deposit Insurance Corporation-insured with approximately $1 billion in assets as of March 30, 2020.

+First Trust Corporation was acquired by BancPlus Corporation, parent company of BankPlus, on March 1, 2022.

 Company logo

 The company's logo is based on the Delta symbol that represented "change" and "strength" during ancient times.
 In New Orleans, the shape symbolizes the Mississippi River delta region that the bank serves.